rosinality/film-pytorch/README.md

 python train.py [CLEVR directory]
 ```

-Learning is still in progress, but already got promising results. (about ~95% accuracy on test set at epoch 21) Surprisingly but effective model!
+Learning is still in progress, but already got promising results. (about ~95% accuracy on test set at epoch 21) Surprisingly simple but effective model!